s1x7hs3ns3/technical-task/README.md

 2. npm install
 3. setup PostgreSQL database on your server
 4. copy the .env.example as .env and put the database credentials and API port inside
-5. Run the migrations: npm run knex migrate:latest
+5. Run the migrations: npx knex migrate:latest
 6. Run the server: npm run start